-Description: (previously definedshare) Defines a share with a fixed priority, different from the default (50).
+Description: Defines a share with a fixed priority, different from the default (50).
 Priority is an integer between 1 (lowest) and 100 (highest).

-sharepriority=myvo:students 20 sharepriority=myvo:production 80 copyurl
+sharepriority=myvo:students 20 sharepriority=myvo:production 80 copyurl local_path can also be of URL type.

 Synopsis: copyurl = url_head local_path